Arthur Herbert Thompson: River Plate

-Military career and death
+Later life and death

-Thompson volunteered for the First World War for the King's Own Yorkshire Light Infantry, where he was a lieutenant in the 12th Battalion that arrived in December 1915, but was later attached to the 10th Battalion.
-Thompson already had experience in the military, as he had been a trooper in the Queen's Own West Kent Yeomanry for four years.
-Thompson would later temporarily become the Captain of the 10th battalion until his death in the Battle of the Somme during the Capture of Gueudecourt on 25 September 1916, the same day as his younger brother Sidney's disappearance in 1915 (aged 21).
-After his death, his wife (Millicent Emily) received this letter from Second Lieutenant F. R. Parker Dexter:
+After his return to England, Thompson volunteered on 30 October 1914 to fight for the King's Own Yorkshire Light Infantry in the First World War, three months after the outbreak of the conflict.
+During his services, he was a lieutenant in the 12th Battalion that arrived in December 1915, but was later attached to the 10th Battalion.
+On 20 January 1916, he married Milicent Emily at the St. Mary Church in Kippington, Sevenoaks; a honeymoon between the two was made at Folkstone.
+Back with his services, Thompson would become temporarily the Captain of the 10th battalion until his death in the Battle of the Somme during the Capture of Gueudecourt on 25 September 1916, After his death, his wife received this letter from Second Lieutenant F. R. Parker Dexter:

 It grieves me to tell you of your husband's death in action on the 25th.
 Whilst gallantly leading his company to the assault, he was shot through the head; his death was instantaneous, so it was impossible for him to leave a message.
 Although he had only commanded his Company for a few weeks, in that short time, he had won the hearts of officers and men and the few that are left join me in sympathising with you in your very sad bereavement.
 Tommy, as we called him, was a great pal of one out here.
 Perhaps you will remember me meeting you in Newcastle?
 Please excuse me writing any more just now, as it upsets me to think about the last few days; but if you care to write to me, I shall only be too glad to write a little later.

-He is remembered in the Thiepval Memorial at the Pier and Face 11 C and 12 A section, in the Anglican Cathedral of St. John the Baptist in Buenos Aires and in the Sevenoaks War Memorial.
+His obituary would be published by the Sevenoaks Chronicle on 6 October 1916, which is cited by the Sevenoaks War Memorial, where he is remembered.
+Furthermore, Thompson is also remembered in the Thiepval Memorial at the Pier and Face 11 C and 12 A section and in the Anglican Cathedral of St. John the Baptist in Buenos Aires.

-Personal life

-He married his wife, Milicent Emily, in 18 June 1916 at the St. Mary Church in Kippington, Sevenoaks, she was an assistant school teacher and changed her last name to Thompson.